-Once standing, step your right foot forward in a front lunge, aiming to bend both knees at a 90 degree angle, making your front (right) thigh parallel to the floor.
+Once standing, step your right foot forward into a front lunge, aiming to bend both knees at a 90-degree angle, making your front (right) thigh parallel to the floor.

 Press through your front heel to return to standing.
 Then, lunge forward with your left foot, lowering until your left thigh is parallel to the floor before returning to standing.